 - RODP courses cannot be evenly exchanged with MTSU courses.

-- Accelerated courses and summer sessions cannot be evenly exchanged with other parts of terms. (i.e. Summer S1-May term cannot be evenly exchanged with S2-June term.)
+- Summer sessions cannot be evenly exchanged with other parts of terms. (i.e. Summer S1-May term cannot be evenly exchanged with S2-June term.)

 How Fee Adjustments are Calculated